 But stress destroys people.
 Stress destroys businesses.
 And this does not have to be the case.

 Stress in the Workplace – The Scale of the Problem

 The CIPD recently released their annual Health and Wellbeing at Work report.
-One of their key findings was that, over the last year, stress-related absence has increased in nearly 40% of UK organisations.
-On top of this, reports of common mental health conditions have increased in nearly 60% of organisations.
+One of their key findings was that, over the last year, stress-related absence has increased to nearly 40% of UK organisations.
+On top of this, reports of common mental health conditions have increased by nearly 60% of organisations.

 According to the report, the top five most common causes of stress in the workplace are:

 - Non-work factors relating to families and relationships

 - Organisational change and restructuring (for example, the fear of automation)